Jessie Maple: Career

-Following a prolonged legal struggle in 1973, Maple became the first African-American woman admitted to the New York camera operators union.
+Following a prolonged legal struggle in 1973, Maple became the first African American woman admitted to the New York camera operators union.
 She described her lawsuits and struggle in a self-published autobiographical book, How to Become a Union Camerawoman (1976).
-In a 2020 interview, she said, "After I passed the test and got into the cameraman’s union, then they told the studios not to hire me and blacklisted me.
-I decided, well, I’m going to fight this....I decided, let me get this out the way, I sued them all at once, ABC, CBS, NBC, and I won."
+In a 2020 interview, she said, "After I passed the test and got into the cameraman's union, then they told the studios not to hire me and blacklisted me.
+I decided, well, I'm going to fight this....I decided, let me get this out the way, I sued them all at once, ABC, CBS, NBC, and I won."

 Working for many years as a news camerawoman, Maple recounts she had her best moment when she realized she could "edit the story in the camera and prevent the editor from taking a positive story and making a negative one out of it," particularly in stories with a race element where black people were often left out of the news story.
 According to Maple, "I would shoot [the story] in a way where they couldn't cut the black person out of [it].
 They had to see both sides of what happened and what they had to say."

-In 1974 Maple cofounded LJ Films Productions with her husband, Leroy Patton, to produce short documentaries.
+In 1974, Maple cofounded LJ Films Productions with her husband, Leroy Patton, to produce short documentaries.

-In 1981, Maple released the independent feature film Will, a gritty drama about a girls' basketball coach struggling with heroin addiction.
-With that release, Maple has been cited as the first African-American woman to direct an independent feature-length film in the post-civil rights era.
-In order to show her own film, and other independent movies by African-Americans, Maple and Patton opened the 20 West Theater, Home of Black Cinema in their Harlem brownstone home in 1982.
+In 1981, Maple released the independent feature film Will, a gritty drama about a recovering heroin addict who befriends and attempts to mentor a streetwise kid.
+With that release, Maple has been cited as the first African American woman to direct an independent feature-length film in the post-civil rights era.
+In order to show her own film, and other independent movies by African Americans, Maple and Patton opened the 20 West Theater, Home of Black Cinema in their Harlem brownstone home in 1982.
 Her second independent feature film was Twice as Nice from a screenplay by poet and actress Saundra Pearl Sharp.
 Released in 1989, the film is a tale of twin sisters who play basketball.

-The Black Film Center/Archive at Indiana University holds the papers and films of Maple in the Jessie Maple Collection, 1971–1992.
+The Black Film Center & Archive at Indiana University holds the papers and films of Maple in the Jessie Maple Collection, 1971–1992.

+Death

+Jessie Maple Patton died in Atlanta on May 30, 2023.
+She was survived by her husband, her daughter, a grandson, five sisters, two adopted daughters, and several nieces and nephews.